For current vacancies for teaching and support staff please click on: www.kent-teach.com

 About the trust

 Orchard Academy Trust is a multi-academy trust consisting of two primary schools, each catering to 420 pupils.
 The trust views its schools as beacons of learning, inspiring self- development and nurturing growth whilst also ensuring pupils enjoy their learning experience.
 The trust have a strong sense of togetherness, where staff, parents, governors, relatives, and members of the local community pull together to nurture a truly creative and supportive learning environment for all children to thrive and succeed.
 The trust’s key aim is to encourage children to be healthy and happy, with a keen sense of who they are and where they might go in life.
 The trust’s lead school, Allington Primary School has been rated ‘Outstanding’ by Ofsted and has served the local community since 1970.
-The second school within the trust, Barming Primary School, has not yet been rated by Ofsted having only converted to an academy in 2016.
+The second school within the trust, Barming Primary School, achieved a 'Good' rating by Ofsted in May 2019.

 Orchard Academy Trust has ambitious plans to grow over the next four years.
 The trust’s main priority has been to consolidate and realise the full benefits of working in partnership to achieve outstanding performance.
 At the same time, the trust has been putting their growth plan in place, including attracting other primary schools to join the trust, increasing capacity at their current schools to meet demand from parents seeking places at the schools which are oversubscribed.
 The trust is also planning to submit a proposal to build a new school and is working to open nursery provision.
 Whilst the trust is ambitious in their plans for future growth, they have a strong desire to maintain their unique family and community feel.